TriOptima/named_struct/README.rst

 tri.named_struct
 ================

-tri.named_struct supplies a class that can be used like dictionaries, but with a predefined set of possible key values:
+tri.named_struct supplies a class that can be used like dictionaries, but with a predefined set of possible key values.

 Example
 -------